 Adversaries may attempt to get a listing of security software, configurations, defensive tools, and sensors that are installed on the system.
-This may include things such as local firewall rules, anti-
+This may include things such as local firewall rules, antivirus, and virtualization.
+These checks may be built into early-stage remote access tools.